How to get a mortgage as a first time home buyer

 Absorbed all of that wisdom?
 It can be a lot to take in for a first-time buyer, but will start to make sense once the process starts to get going.
 If you’re still struggling, you can also reach out for more help from your solicitor, or a mortgage advisor to get some reassurance over your mortgage decisions.
 Be advised these services will incur an additional cost though.

 If you’re at the stage where you’ve picked out your property, saved up a sizable deposit and know what type of mortgage you want, it’s time to get going with a mortgage!
-Have a browse through our selection of mortgage deals and see what you can find that suits your circumstances.
+Head over to our mortgage hub to find out more information, or go straight to our moneymatcher tool to narrow down your search.
 Good luck!

 Published on 19th August 2016